pavelgar/pihello/README.md

 - Add actual support for indentation
 - Conditional formatting/styling
 - Periodic updates (as if using `watch` command) but with [working colors](https://stackoverflow.com/questions/3793126/colors-with-unix-command-watch#3794222)
+- Structured config using `.yaml` or some other type

 ### Changelog